SolaceSamples/solace-samples-javascript/docs/_tutorials/request-reply.md

 ## Implementing Request/Reply

-This tutorial’s sample code comes as two separated web applications: one (with the “requestor” object) send requests to a specific topic and the other (with the “replier” object) subscribes to requests on that topic, receives the requests and replies on them.
+This tutorial’s sample code comes as two separate web applications: one (with the “requestor” object) send requests to a specific topic and the other (with the “replier” object) subscribes to requests on that topic, receives the requests and replies on them.

 The structure of the requestor application is similar to the publish/subscribe tutorial's topic publisher.
 Here instead of simply publishing a message, a request will be sent.